 Prepare yourselves – you might have to shield your eyes from the cuteness.

 This is one of my own personal children, wearing the wig I made for her on Halloween last year.
-You can find a tutorial for the entire Princess Leia costume on my old blog, Hollow Tree Crafts, which I pretty much abandoned after coming to terms with the fact that the success of my craftiness is, to put it gently, hit or miss.
+You can find a tutorial for the entire Princess Leia costume on my blog, Hollow Tree Ventures, which is where I moved the instructions when I abandoned my crafts-only blog after finally coming to terms with the fact that the success of my craftiness is, to put it gently, hit or miss.
 With this project, I felt pretty clever for turning a pair of brown opaque tights into Princess Leia’s hair buns; I even gave myself bonus points for finding a way to keep her ears warm while we were trick-or-treating!

 I should have stopped there - but do you think I did?